Gale scholarships awarded to Galeton students

 - Seth Burrous, son of Seth and Susan Burrous, plans to attend Harrisburg Community College majoring in electrical construction and maintenance;

-- Lauren Cimino, daughter of Anthony and Julie Cimino, attends Mansfield University majoring in elementary education;
+- Lauren Cimino, daughter of Anthony and Julie Cimino, plans to attend Mansfield University majoring in elementary education;

 - Michael Gleason, son of Michael Gleason and Jennifer Hanes, plans to attend Mansfield University majoring in psychology;